 The Yarn Egg Fly – One Of The Best Flies For Steelhead

 You may have to shop around for the best colors but you can get egg flies at Amazon – HERE, Or at Bass Pro Shops – HERE or at Fish USA – HERE.
-Some discount fly shops sell egg patterns on crappy hooks that may break or bend so be careful with flies meant for big fish like steelhead and salmon.
+Some discount fly shops sell egg patterns on crappy hooks that might break or bend so be careful with flies meant for big fish like steelhead and salmon.

 Tying the egg fly is super easy.
 Watch this easy to tie Egg Fly Pattern Youtube video.